ashdunn/b5/README.md

 ### Human player controls and story continued....
 (Currently a boring one)

 - [x] Click to move the player
+- [x] Walk near NPCs to greet
+- [x] Walk in front of the light switch to activate

 ### Ending 1

 - [ ] Ending 1

-* If you do nothing just walk around the NPCs, there will greeting with you
+* If you do nothing, just walk near the NPCs and they will greet with you
 * Happy ending!

 - [ ] Ending 2
-* Walk to the Light bulb, press Space to turn it on and off again and again
+* Walk in front of the light switch to click it
 * The NPC assigned to turn off the light will try to turn off it off if you turn it on.
 * If you cause him leave the sofa for more than 3 times, he will get angry.

-**Alternative ending**: The user can press spacebar to turn the light back on, which will then cause the character assigned to the light to go turn it back off.

 **Camera**: The scene uses a freelook camera with controls WASD, Q, E, R, F, and mouse